microsoft/WhatTheHack/015-Serverless/Student/Resources/README.md

 ## `/HelloWorld`

 This folder is empty by design.
-Students should open this folder in a separate Visual Studio Code window to create the HelloWorld Azure Function in Challenge 02.
+Students should open this folder in a separate Visual Studio Code window to create the Hello World Azure Function in Challenge 02.